 Write for us

-The Sick Times is accepting pitches for reported news stories and essays/commentary pieces.
+The Sick Times is accepting pitches for reported news features and essays/commentary pieces.
 We take pitches only; do not send full drafts on spec.
 We prioritize pitches from people with Long COVID and related diseases.
 We will not review pitches that were drafted with AI.

-Reported news stories
+Reported news features

 These stories usually share newsworthy information and involve interviews and/or other methods of gathering this information, such as researching scientific papers, analyzing data, or investigative reporting.